Additionally, plumbing contractors must meet requirements set by the Plumber Licensing Act in the Utah Administrative Code (AUC).

 To become a Journeyman Plumber in Utah, these requirements must be met:

-- And the hours obtained to be the minimum number of hours listed in the UAC.
+- Hours obtained to be the minimum number of hours listed in the UAC

 If schooling is not an option, then additional requirements for a residential journeyman license are:

-- And at least 9,000 hours of experience directly involved in the plumbing trade.
+- At least 9,000 hours of experience directly involved in the plumbing trade

 RJP can become a JP, but they will need 2,000 hours of on the job training in industrial or commercial plumbing as an apprentice plumber, as well as additional schooling.